Great Cities Are Built by People

-Tami Door is the CEO of the Downtown Denver Partnership.
-She joined the Partnership in 2005 after serving as executive vice president of the Detroit Regional Chamber of Commerce, the nation’s largest regional chamber, and as vice president of a five state division of NBD-First Chicago.
-She is the co-founder of Denver Startup Week and The Commons on Champa.
-Tami is a recognized leader for her innovative approach to convening, collaborating and innovating to build a strong City.
-She is the incoming Chairman of the International Downtown Association.
+Tami joined the Downtown Denver Partnership in 2005 as President & CEO after serving as Executive Vice President of the Detroit Regional Chamber of Commerce, the nation’s largest regional chamber, and as Vice President of a five-state division of NBD-First Chicago.
+She is the Co-founder of Denver Startup Week and The Commons on Champa.
+Tami is a recognized leader for her innovative approach to convening, collaborating and innovating to build a strong city.
+She is also the Chairman of the International Downtown Association.

-Kate oversees the management of the Executive Office including marketing and communications for the Partnership.
+Kate oversees the management of the Executive Office including marketing and communications and public policy for the Partnership.
 In addition, Kate manages the Partnership’s work to foster a culture of in entrepreneurship in Downtown Denver.
 She serves as the Executive Office liaison to board members and key stakeholders, manages the administrative functions of the President’s Office and oversees an array of organizational special projects and programs.
-Prior to the Partnership, Kate lived and worked in New York City primarily working for Vibrant Media, a digital advertising technology company.
+Prior to the Partnership, Kate lived in New York City primarily working for Vibrant Media, a digital advertising technology company.
 Her roles ranged from marketing to strategic operations.
-Kate has a Bachelor of Arts from Trinity College in Hartford, CT.
-She is currently pursuing her Master of Business Administration at the University of Denver.
-Kate is on the Third Way Center Young Professionals Board of Directors and member of the Denver Startup Week Organizing Committee.
+Kate has a Bachelor of Arts from Trinity College in Hartford, CT and a Master of Business Administration at the University of Denver.
+Kate is on the Golden Triangle Creative District Board of Directors and member of the Denver Startup Week Organizing Committee.

-Randy is responsible for guiding economic development and growing Denver’s thriving economic base including, attracting investment to the center city, business recruitment and retention, housing, retail and public policy initiatives.
-With a focus on recruiting and retaining employers; working with developers, financial entities and government representative in attracting and planning for new development; promoting the center city’s brand as an economic hub and home for innovation in the region; and directing efforts to attract housing development to Downtown while increasing the diversity of housing options.
-Randy joins the Partnership from the Greater Omaha Chamber where he served as senior vice president of economic development.
-Beyond the Chamber, he is an experienced entrepreneur and economic developer with experience at the state, regional and local level.
-In addition to serving as president of Lakeshore Advantage, he has played key roles in several urban development projects in Downtown Detroit.
-He graduated from Binghamton University with a Master of Art in applied economics.
+Randy is responsible for guiding economic development and growing Denver’s thriving economic base including attracting investment to the center city, business recruitment and retention, housing, retail, and public policy initiatives.
+With a focus on recruiting and retaining employers; working with developers, financial entities, and government representatives in attracting and planning for new development; promoting the center city’s brand as an economic hub and home for innovation in the region; and directing efforts to attract housing development to downtown while increasing the diversity of housing options.
+Randy joins the Partnership from the Greater Omaha Chamber where he served as Senior Vice President of Economic Development.
+Beyond the Chamber, he is an experienced entrepreneur and economic developer with experience at the state, regional, and local level.
+In addition to serving as President of Lakeshore Advantage, he has played key roles in several urban development projects in Downtown Detroit.
+He graduated from Binghamton University with a Master of Art in Applied Economics.

 Senior Manager, Economic Development

-Jim is Senior Vice President of Member Experience for the Downtown Denver Partnership, primarily focusing on member recruitment, engagement and retention, as well as overseeing all member events.
+Jim primarily focuses on member recruitment, engagement, and retention, as well as overseeing all member events.
 In addition, Jim manages the Downtown Denver Leadership Program and the Member Experience Committee.
-Jim was previously the Partnership’s Senior Vice President of Economic Development, and Director of Economic Development at the South Metro Denver Chamber of Commerce, preceded by twenty-five years in retail management.
-Jim is a member of the LoDo District Board of Directors, served on the Southeast Transportation Advisory Board and is a member of, and has presented to, organizations such as the National Association of Industrial and Office Properties, the International Council of Shopping Centers, the Urban Land Institute, the International Downtown Association and the Rocky Mountain Shopping Center Association.
+Jim was previously the Partnership’s Senior Vice President of Economic Development, and Director of Economic Development at the South Metro Denver Chamber of Commerce, preceded by 25 in retail management.
+Jim is a member of the LoDo District Board of Directors, served on the Southeast Transportation Advisory Board and is a member of, and has presented to, organizations such as the National Association of Industrial and Office Properties, the International Council of Shopping Centers, the Urban Land Institute, the International Downtown Association, and the Rocky Mountain Shopping Center Association.
 Jim is a native of Chicago and graduated from the University of Colorado Boulder, with BS degrees in Marketing and Organizational Behavior.